Road trip Atlantic Road (Atlanterhavsvegen) in Norway 🇳🇴

 About the road trip Atlantic Road (Atlanterhavsvegen)

 The road trip Atlantic Road, also called Atlanterhavsvegen (Norwegian), is a world-famous route in Norway.
-The 36-kilometer route connects the towns of Kårvåg and Bud and runs along the Norwegian coast.
+The 22 miles (36 kilometers) long route connects the towns of Kårvåg and Bud and runs along the Norwegian coast.

-The entire Atlanterhavsvegen is 36 kilometers long, but it is mainly an 8 kilometer section that has become world famous.
+The entire Atlanterhavsvegen is 22 miles (36 kilometers) long, but it is mainly an 5 mile (8 kilometer) section that has become world famous.
 The 8 bridges of the Atlantic Road are where many tourists come every year.
 The road is a major tourist attraction and also officially one of the most beautiful routes in Norway.
 The Norwegian government has designated the road trip Atlantic Road as a National Scenic Route.

 Construction of the road